 Renew through the command line

-In macOS 10.12 Sierra, you can renew the ADCertificate and SCEP profile-generated certificates with the
+In macOS 10.12 Sierra and later, you can renew the ADCertificate and SCEP profile-generated certificates with the

 /usr/bin/profiles command.
 Use the following syntax in the command line: